rosiehiggins/knowledge-search/README.md

     npm install

+## Run app in development

+    npm run dev

+## Run the tests

+    npm run test [args]

 ## Build

     npm run build

-## Run the app
+## Start

     npm start

-## Run the tests

-    //I ran out of time for creating tests but they would go here
-    //I would create a function to call all of the end-points and assert the results.
-    //OpenAI content can be checked by setting the model temperature to 0.

 # REST API

 The REST API to the application is described below.

+## answers

+Given a question and a data source (wiki,...) e.g. "What is a deciduous tree?" or "What colour is the sky" this returns a answer in natural language and the sources used in the answer.

+### Request

+POST /answers/

+curl -X POST http://localhost:3101/answers -H 'Accept: application/json' -d "{"question":"question","source":"wiki"}"

 ## Search Wikipedia articles